-Using Food Web Analysis to Estimate Carrying Capacity, Diagnose Limitations and Prioritize Restoration Treatments
+Using Food Web Analysis to Estimate Carrying Capacity, Diagnose Limitations, Prioritize Treatments and Evaluate Success

 Dramatic declines of native salmon and steelhead populations throughout the Pacific Northwest (PNW) during the past century have led to the extinction of certain stocks and the imperilment and federal listing of many others [1, 2].
 Significant efforts have been undertaken to restore natal salmon streams throughout the PNW during recent decades.
 Although these efforts are massive and well-funded, little evidence currently suggests that such efforts are actually increasing the abundance of naturally produced juvenile salmonids .
 Past and current restoration prescriptions often focus solely on correcting physical habitat conditions and geomorphic processes (abiotic) and focus less frequently on the complete set of biological drivers needed to increase and sustain natural production of juvenile salmonids .

 My doctoral research focuses on identifying density dependent mechanisms and how they limit the production of imperiled fish species in anadromous streams.
 Changes in trophic energy routing as a result of 1) geomorphic based restoration prescriptions 2) reduced nutrient inputs and 3) competition from non-native fish species are done through the construction and application of a transferable, empirically based, food web analysis tool.
 Results from this study aim to quantify biological limiting factors in natal streams to better inform recovery.